JJ/hidden-perl/README.md

+# Perl, the hidden automation gem

+On how Perl feeds the CI/automation revolution

-# My own version of the reveal.js slides framework
+## My own version of the reveal.js slides framework

 This version that I personally use includes